-The Human Intelligence Planning and Optimization approach developed by Roland Berger has been applied in the State of Qatar.1 This approach allows critical questions about the future labour market to be answered at the level of policymakers (countries, regions), sectors and individual organizations.2 It qualifies and quantifies the available human capital and
+The Human Intelligence Planning and Optimization approach developed by Roland Berger has been applied in the State of Qatar.1 This approach allows critical questions about the future labour market to be answered at the level of policymakers (countries, regions), sectors and individual organizations.2 It qualifies and quantifies the available human capital and their competencies, and shapes a vision about future skill needs.
+Four steps were followed.

-- Baseline: Analysis of the current state of the workforce. - 2) Forecast: Projecting workforce demand and supply over a certain time frame. - 3) Gap analysis: Assessing the mismatch between demand for and supply of the workforce, including critical digital skills, on a year-to-year basis. - Recommendations: Identifying skill development needs in the workforce on a granular level.
+- 1) Baseline: Analysis of the current state of the workforce. - 2) Forecast: Projecting workforce demand and supply over a certain time frame. - 3) Gap analysis: Assessing the mismatch between demand for and supply of the workforce, including critical digital skills, on a year-to-year basis. - Recommendations: Identifying skill development needs in the workforce on a granular level.